unicode-org/cldr/docs/ldml/tr35-info.md

     * eg, `ampere-pound-per-foot-square-minute` -> `kilogram-ampere-per-meter-square-second`
 3. If the **input base unit** has a unitQuantity element, then let the **category** be the quantity attribute value.
     * eg, `force` from `<unitQuantity baseUnit='kilogram-meter-per-square-second' quantity='force'/>`
-3. If the **input base unit** does not have a unitQuantity, let the output unit be the input base unit or an equivalent metric/SI unit, and return.
+3. If the **input base unit** does not have a unitQuantity, let the output unit be the input base unit.
+An implementation may also set it to an equivalent metric/SI unit, as in the example below.
 This terminates the algorithm; there is no need to use the unit preferences information.
-    * eg, for `ampere-pound-per-foot-square-minute` return `kilogram-ampere-per-meter-square-second` or `pascal-ampere`
 	* That is, an implementation can use shorter units as long as long as the combination is equivalent in value.
+	* For example, for `ampere-pound-per-foot-square-minute` an implementation could return `kilogram-ampere-per-meter-square-second` or `pascal-ampere`.

 ### <a name="Unit_Preferences_Data" href="#Unit_Preferences_Data">Unit Preferences Data</a>